Fast Polynomial Kernel Classification for Massive Data: Toy simulations

 To solve \eqref{KRRp}, a quadratic programming (QP) of size $m$ should be solved via a numerical optimizer, such as SMO \cite{Platt1999} and \textit{libsvm} toolbox used in this paper.
-The computational complexity of such QP problem generally depends on the extent of ill-conditionedness of its associated coefficient matrix, i.e., $\mathcal K+\lambda m{\bf I}_{m}$, where $\mathcal K:=(K_s(x_i,x_j))_{i,j=1}^m$.
-In our running, the parameters of ADMM are set as follows: $\alpha = 1$, $\beta = 1$, $Tolerance = 5\times 10^{-4}$ and $p^0 = (0,y,0)$.
+The computational complexity of such a QP problem generally depends on the extent of ill-conditionedness of its associated coefficient matrix, i.e., $\mathcal K+\lambda m{\bf I}_{m}$, where $\mathcal K:=(K_s(x_i,x_j))_{i,j=1}^m$.
+In our running, the parameters of ADMM were set as follows: $\alpha = 1$, $\beta = 1$, $Tolerance = 5\times 10^{-4}$ and $p^0 = (0,y,0)$.
 Our aim is to study whether there are additional requirements for $s$ in FPC.
 For this purpose, we record the test errors of SVM and FPC with $s$ being varied from the range $[1,20]$.
-For \eqref{KRRp}, $\lambda$ is selected to be optimal for a given $s$, according to the test samples directly.
-We take test error as a function of $s$.
-The simulation results are reported in Figure \ref{fig:effect_s}.
-By Figure \ref{fig:effect_s}, there exist optimal degrees $s$ for SVM-Poly and FPC, both of which are around $10$.
+For \eqref{KRRp}, $\lambda$ was selected to be optimal for a given $s$, according to the test samples directly.
+We took test error as a function of $s$.
+The simulation results are reported in Fig. \ref{fig:effect_s}.
+By Fig. \ref{fig:effect_s}, there exist optimal degrees $s$ for SVM-Poly and FPC, both of which are around $10$.
 Moreover, trends of the effect of $s$ for both algorithms are similar, showing that the polynomial kernel parameter $s$ plays almost the same role and removing the regularization parameter in SVM does not bring additional difficulty in selecting $s$.